 At the end of 2012, Tulong Aral, in partnership with the Department of Social Welfare and Development ("DSWD"), the Department of Education ("DepEd") and the World Vision Development Foundation, had a total of 3,486 scholars enrolled from Grades one to six.
-In March of 2012, 1,100 Tulong Aral scholars graduated, comprised the fourth batch of children who started the program in 2006.
+In March of 1,100 Tulong Aral 2012. scholars graduated, comprised the fourth batch of children who started the program in 2006.
 The end of school year 2011-2012 also produced 433 outstanding students, 16 of whom graduated with first honors.
-A significant majority of the scholars (95.5%) were able to complete their primary education, while the drop-out rate was kept to a mere 4.5%,
+A significant majority of the scholars (95.5%) were able to complete their primary education, while the drop-out rate was kept to a mere 4.5%, below the national average of 8%.
+At the end of 2013, Tulong Aral ng Petron had a total of 2,687 scholars enrolled from Grades three to six.
+Seven hundred twenty-one graduated in March 2013.
+A significant majority of our scholars (98.2%) were able to complete their primary education, while the drop-out rate was kept to a mere 2% way below the national average of 6.38%.

-• national

-averag e of 8%; At th e end of

-2013, Tulong Aral n g Petron

-had a total of 2,687 scholars

-enrolle ed from Grades three to

-six.
-Se ven hund Ired tw enty-one

-gradua ated in March 2013.
-A

-signific cant ma ajority of our

-schola rs (98.2% 6) were e able to

-compl ete tl heir primary

-educat tion, whi le the drop-out

-rate v vas kept to a mere 2%

-way below the national

-averag ge of 6.38 %.